jacobdensford/jacobdensford.com/fell/full-game.md

 ### Leverage

-If you have **leverage**, you can modify an NPC's reaction by rolling a contest, improving their disposition with every hit.
+If you have **leverage**, you can modify an NPC's reaction by rolling a WIL contest, improving their disposition with every hit.

 ## Attacking

-An **attack** is a special kind of contest that no one really wins.
-For each hit, deal your die's result as harm.
-For each miss, take your opponent's die's result as harm.
+To **attack**, roll your weapon's steal die and subtract your opponents protection.
+Deal what's left as harm.

-Most of the time, it is advantageous to attack together against a single opponent.
-In such a case, one player character leads the contest, rolling as normal.
-Everyone else helps, counting it as their action.
-Misses deal harm to whoever's die missed.
-Uncontested misses deal harm to whoever leads the contest.
+When more than one person attacks a single target, roll all steel dice and use the highest result.

 ### Morale

-When you defeat an enemy leader, reduce their force by half, or reduce a lone enemies HP by half, roll a contest.
+When you defeat an enemy leader, reduce their force by half, or reduce a lone enemies HP by half, roll a WIL contest.
 If you win, roll your WILL ability die on the **morale** table to see what the surviving enemies do.

 Roll|Morale
 :--|--: